Skip to content

 And the first to deploy its solution at various sites across Europe – already removing CO2 today, and even more tomorrow.

 We are now successfully scaling up our operations – i.e. the number of source and sink sites operated.
-And, ultimately, and our impact in the number of tons of CO₂ we store.
+And, ultimately, and our impact in the number of tonnes of CO2 we store.

-We’re on our way to removing 1 million tons of CO₂ in 2030, and beyond.
+We’re on our way to removing hundreds of thousands of tonnes of CO2 in this decade, and beyond.

 Our impact – today.